team-decent/decent-bench/README.md

 ```

 ## Background
-Multiple paradigms exist in the field of mathematical optimization.
-One such paradigm is decentralized optimization.
-It
+Decentralized optimization is a paradigm in the field of mathematical optimization.
+It addresses several of the
-addresses several of the challenges posed by traditional, centralized optimization.
-In centralized
+challenges posed by traditional, centralized optimization.
+In centralized optimization, all training data is transferred
-optimization, all training data is transferred to a central server that employs an optimization algorithm.
+to a central server that employs an optimization algorithm.
+In addition to increased network and power consumption,
-In addition to increased network and power consumption, transferring data may raise privacy concerns, especially in the
+transferring data may raise privacy concerns, especially in the context of sensitive information such as medical data.
-context of sensitive information such as medical data.
-There are also regulatory restrictions such as GDPR and the EU
+There are also regulatory restrictions such as GDPR and the EU AI Act that may impact the feasibility of centralized
-AI Act that may impact the feasibility of centralized optimization.
+optimization.

 The decentralized paradigm addresses these issues.
 A network of agents participate in the optimization
 process by sending local variable updates to their neighbors, no training data is transmitted.
 There are two main